List of Panamanian chart achievements and milestones

 This is a comprehensive listing that highlights significant achievements and milestones based upon Panamanian singles charts.
-The Panamanian charts began publishing since 1989 on the Ecuador newspaper El Siglo de Torreón through United Press International (until 1996), and Notimex (from 1998 to 2005).
+The Panamanian charts began publishing since 1983 through United Press International (until 1996), Notimex (from 1998 to 2005), and EFE (from 2006 to 2010).
 Currently, the Panamanian charts now are published by Monitor Latino since December 5, 2016, and is currently the standard popular music chart in Panama.
-This list spans the period from the issue dated January 27, 1989 to present.
+This list spans the period from the issue dated July 23, 1983 to present.